Blog

 10 ChatGPT Prompts That Work Best With YouTube Transcripts

-ChatGPT is incredibly powerful when you give it the right input.
-And one of the best inputs you can give it?
-A full YouTube video transcript.
+ChatGPT gets a lot better when you feed it something substantial, and a full YouTube video transcript is one of the most useful things you can paste in.
 With YouTube Text Tools, you can copy any video’s transcript in one click, then paste it into ChatGPT for analysis, summarization, translation, or any custom task you can think of.
-Here are 10 prompts that work especially well.
+Here are 10 prompts worth trying.
 How to Copy a Transcript Before diving into prompts, here’s the quick workflow:

 Read more →